 The upside to this is that you simply enable SSL with Cloudflare and you don’t have to worry about renewing certificates.
 Here’s a breakdown that shows the difference between traditional SSL management and configuring it with Cloudflare:

 Simply by enabling Cloudflare, you can ensure that visitors to your site are never going to receive a warning from Google that your site is unsafe.

 Is there a downside to letting Cloudflare take the reins on SSL security?

 Well, if Cloudflare were ever compromised, you’d be in trouble, but the same can be said for Let’s Encrypt or any other service you trust.
 I wouldn’t worry about that.

 The real issue is that Cloudflare doesn’t protect the traffic between your servers and Cloudflare.
 With their free version, you are only encrypting traffic between Cloudflare and the people trying to visit your site:

 With Cloudflare’s paid SSL options, you can also encrypt the traffic flowing between your servers and Cloudflare.

-If you want complete encryption, use Cloudflare along with a free SSL certificate from Buypass or Let’s Encrypt.
+If you want complete encryption at no cost, use Cloudflare along with a free SSL certificate from Buypass or Let’s Encrypt.